 One juror, Billie Ray, told the press after the trial, “It seemed like Johnson & Johnson didn’t pay attention.
 It seemed like they didn’t care.”
 Giannecchini’s attorneys believe that Johnson & Johnson avoided warning labels despite their knowledge of risk, and instead “developed a defense strategy to prevent government regulation of its products.”

 Thousands of Talc Lawsuits Against J&J

 Giannecchini’s suit represents the third large verdict levied against Johnson & Johnson, following awards of $55 million, and $72 million.
 While the company plans to appeal, there are still more than 5,500 lawsuits filed against Johnson & Johnson related to their Shower-to-Shower Body Powder, Johnson’s Baby Powder, and other talc-based products.

 Many hope that Johnson & Johnson decides to stop defending itself and instead offer a reasonable settlement to women who have been harmed by their products.
 Only time will tell whether Johnson & Johnson ultimately decides to change their strategy toward these claims.

 In 2012, Johnson & Johnson agreed to remove two specific ingredients from their product lines by 2015 because they are considered possible carcinogens.
 Talcum is also considered a possible carcinogen by the International Agency for Research on Cancer, but the company has yet to remove it.
-Instead, the company offer a talc-free alternative version of its baby powder that use cornstarch instead of talcum powder.
+Instead, the company offers a talc-free alternative version of its baby powder that uses cornstarch instead of talcum powder.

 If you or someone you love was diagnosed with ovarian cancer after using Johnson’s Baby Powder, Shower-to-Shower, or other talcum powder products for decades and you have questions about whether you may have a claim against Johnson & Johnson, contact us right away and we will connect you with an attorney.